telerik/xaml-docs/knowledge-base/kb-panelbar-remove-mouseover-and-selected-overlay-child-item.md

 ---
 title: Remove MouseOver and Selected Overlay on Child Item
-description: Avoid mouse enter and selection backgrounds for child RadPanelBarItem when it selected or hovered
+description: Avoid mouse enter and selection backgrounds for child RadPanelBarItem when selected or hovered
 type: how-to
 page_title: Clear MouseOver and Selected Backgrounds from Child Item
 slug: kb-panelbar-remove-mouseover-and-selected-overlay-child-item